ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 Here's a summary of all  steps that the CD Pipeline follows for forced redeployment:

-* The CD Pipeline starts and tags the current commit with the pipeline run ID.
+* The CD Pipeline starts and tags the current commit to the pipeline run ID.
-* The pipeline picks up the content of the corresponding environment branch from that tag.
+* The pipeline picks up the content of the corresponding environment branch from the specified tag.
 * The pipeline calculates the deployment delta between the current commit and the contents of the `<target-environment>_latest` tag.
-* A successful deployment concludes by attaching the `<target-environment>_latest` tag to the commit that you work with.
+* The `<target-environment>_latest` tag is added to the current commit upon successful deployment."